 No two ways about it—Bhutan is safe.
 Crime incidents involving tourists are rare, and the majority of Bhutanese people are honest and friendly.
 An example: at one point during my trip, I learned I had to send my passport back to the capital for a visa extension.
 My guide simply gave my passport to the first person who drove past us in the direction of the capital, and asked him to deliver it to an office… and the stranger did!

-Safety while trekking in Bhutan
+Safety while trekking

 If you go trekking in Bhutan, naturally there’s risk involved.
 The Himalayas are rugged and unforgiving, you never know when a rogue pack donkey might step on the wrong body part, and the paths are uneven and rarely clearly marked.